mariohernandez/mariohernandezio/src/blog/drupal-and-storybook.md

 featuredImageCreditUrl: "https://unsplash.com/@markusspiske"
 summary: "Building a next generation Front-end environment for Drupal has drastically changed with the evolution of component-baded development."
 ---
 Building a custom Drupal theme nowadays is a more complicated process than it used to be.
 Most themes require some kind of build tool such as Gulp, Grunt, Webpack or others to automate many of the repeatitive tasks we perform when working on the front-end.
 Tasks like compiling and minifying code, compressing images, linting code, and many more.
 As Atomic Web Design became a thing, things got more complicated because now if you are building components you need some kind of styleguide or Design System to showcase and maintain those components.
 One of those design systems for me has been Patternlab.
-I started using Patternlab in all my Drupal projects almost ten years ago and when I started my new job with [UCLA Health](https://medschool.ucla.edu){target=_blank rel=noopener} last year, I was glad to see they were also using Patternlab.
+I started using Patternlab in all my Drupal projects almost ten years ago with great success.

-New tools emerge all the time with better or more advanced features and capabilities and we at UCLA Health thought now is as good time as ever to see what's available and upgrade our front-end environment.
+I recently started a new job where Patternlab was also their design system of choice, but one of my first tasks was to work on migrating from Patternlab to another design system.
+We have a small team but were very excited about the challenge and finding a new design system for our large Drupal environment.

 ## Enter Storybook

-[Storybook](https://storybook.js.org/){target=_blank rel=noopener} is a JavaScript-based design system which was originally released in 2014.
-Since then it has gotten better and better and its most recent release, version 8, comes packed with great features.
-In addition, Storybook has a pretty active community and a very healthy ecosystem which provides many plugins to extend its core functionality.
-As a Drupal developer these two things speak volumes of any tool.
+After looking a various options for a design system, [Storybook](https://storybook.js.org/){target=_blank rel=noopener} seemed to be the right choice for us for a couple of reasons: one, it has been around for about 10 years and during this time it has matured significantly, and two, it has become a very popular option in the Drupal ecosystem.
+In some ways, Storybook follows the same model as Drupal, it has a pretty active community and a very healthy ecosystem of plugins to extend its core functionality.

-Storybook has been very popular in the JavaScript world for many years and during this time, the Drupal community has been trying to successfully and seamenlessly integrate it with Drupal.
-In recent years a lot of progress has been made in this area and the future of Storybook in a Drupal environment looks primising.
+Storybook looks very promising as a design system for Drupal projects and with the recent release of [Single Directory Components or SDC](https://www.drupal.org/project/sdc), and the new [Storybook module](https://www.drupal.org/project/storybook), we think things can only get better for front-end development.

 ## Our requirements